BLUE HORIZON, BOOK 4

 “Thanks, Doc!”
 Gina closed the door behind her and was gone.

 Several moments passed before Justy felt it was safe to come out.
-There were only a few red diodes from the doctor’s equipment on the walls to mark his way, but he managed to make it to the Infirmary door without knocking anything over.
+There were only a few red diodes from the doctor’s equipment on the walls to mark his way, but he managed to make it to Sickbay door without knocking anything over.
 He eased open the panel and peered out into the corridor.

 He saw Taro casually leaning up against the wall a short distance away.
 Renny was standing in front of her, with a hand on the wall beside her on each side and one foot on the carpet between her feet.
 They were talking in quiet whispers and snickers, and then Justy saw the cheetah lean in and give her a kiss.